Foresight

 Rejeski, 2011, Public policy on the technological frontier, in: The Growing Gap Between Emerging Technologies and Legal-Ethical Oversight“The organizational challenge is dealing with three types of technologies simultaneously: old technologies from the past, old technologies combined in new ways, and the truly new and novel.”

-Based on search of Google Scholar with keywords “edgerton shock of the old foresight” which reported 761 results. *Notable because the first author was affiliated with Airbus.
+Based on search of Google Scholar with keywords “edgerton shock of the old foresight” which reported 761 results.
+I only looked at the first few pages of results. ¶Notable because the first author was affiliated with Airbus.

 Scholarly papers“Grey” literature

-AfricaAfricaBib (closed 2026), *AJOL, Langaa RPCIG, “National Science and Technology Forum Awards” (since 1998)ACTS
+AfricaAfricaBib (closed 2026), African Scientists Directory, *AJOL, Langaa RPCIG, Mukanda, “National Science and Technology Forum Awards” (since 1998)ACTS

 AmericasGoogle Scholar, PubMed, SciELO